Anwilcz/SEI-Project-2-59/README.md

 </br>
 The useEffect React hook executes Axios get requests to retrieve the information from the public API on the initial render and when search parameters included in dependencies array are changed.</br>
 </br>
-The project uses css class-based styling library - Bulma.
+The project uses CSS class-based styling library - Bulma.

 ### Featured home page sections